30th April 2018 by Jess

 Digestion already takes enough of your energy (which means there’s less for your brain) so give your digestive tract a small break by eating foods that are simple and quick to digest (fruits & veggies, both dried and fresh are the best).

-I’ve saved my favorite tip until last and that’s to ensure you enjoy the foods you’re eating.
+I’ve saved my favourite tip until last and that’s to ensure you enjoy the foods you’re eating.

 Food should be a pleasure and a joy and it should serve the body well at the same time.
 If you don’t like celery & cucumber sticks with hummus, then no problem, there are PLENTY of other options.
 Pick the ones that excite you the most out of the below list and let them be great accompaniments to your study sessions for all of the right reasons.